JustinLove/onelife-client-patches/README.md

 ## name-labels

 Shows a name label to the side of characters of interest.
-Show for people you name yourself, and for those you hover for a second (e.g. looked at their hname)
+Show for people you name yourself, and for those you hover for a second (e.g. looked at their name)

 `settings/showNameLabels.ini` - 0 to disable this feature